cloud-gov/cf-domain-broker/doc/development.md

 All of the complexity above (the virtual actor pattern, the constant management of state, and the re-implementation of `lego`) is to lessen the impact on users when we re-deploy or restart the broker.

-It's worth discussing whether this is worth the complexity.
-How many certs do we expect to be in the middle of obtainment at any given moment?
-How much of an impact on the end user would it be to simply change the token and present new DNS instructions?
-Could this be mitigated by documentation and/or hand-holding by the operations team?
+See related discussion [in this issue](https://github.com/18F/cf-domain-broker/issues/5).